dwhall/minisvd2nim/readme.txt

 that begin with `declareDevice`, `declarePeripheral`, `declareRegister`, `declareField`, etc.

-All of those `declare` calls are processed by Nim templates in the templates module.
+All of those `declare` calls are processed by Nim templates from the `minisvd2nimpkg/templates` module.
 So here is what each of those templates would output, with some actual and imagined values for example.
 (These code examples may become out of date if I update the templates module and forget to update this doc)